vanzll/vanzll.github.io/_pages/about.md

-I am also a **15-years chess player**, with national third-rank honor.
+I am also a **15-years chess player**, with the honor of "National Level-3 Athlete".
 I love the process of comprehensive planning, logical-thinking and inferring.
 Visit my [Lichess profile](https://lichess.org/@/Carlos1333860) and play chess with me!